WHAT WE’RE ABOUT

 Wendy considers herself an example of success based on perseverance.
 Having faced self-infliced hardship that left her homeless and addicted, Wendy has rebuilt her life on the foundations formed at the bottom-most points.

 Wendy has traveled outside of the U.S. extensively, organizing spiritual tours for groups of up to 200 in both the U.S. and abroad.
 Her experiences in Africa, Europe and the Middle East changed her world view, and it is that passion that drives her to servant-leadership, including serving in capacities that advance causes she cares about.

-Wendy and her partner, Heather, operate a guinea pig animal rescue and live in Phoenix with their three dogs, two cats, two birds, three rats, and up to 40 guinea pigs.
+Wendy and her spouse, Heather, operate a guinea pig animal rescue and live in Phoenix with their three dogs, two cats, one bird, three rats, one hamster, and up to 40 guinea pigs.
 Wendy pursues her hobbies of fiber arts and is learning to spin yarn.

 While a native Arizonan, Bethany has also called California, France, and Switzerland home.
-Her desire to promote global understanding led her to pursue concurrent degrees in International Relations and French Studies from Pepperdine University and obtain an undergraduate certificate in Conflict Management form the Straus Institute of Dispute Resolution.
+Her desire to foster global understanding led her to pursue concurrent degrees in International Relations and French Studies from Pepperdine University and obtain an undergraduate certificate in Conflict Management from the Straus Institute of Dispute Resolution.
 Bethany recently completed her Masters in Global Affairs and Management from ASU’s Thunderbird School of Global Management.